More than a credit score

 Court writs or default judgments also appear on credit reports for up to five years and can negatively impact your score.

-Be sure to check out our Credit Knowledge section on credit scores and credit reports to read more about these elements and how long they can remain on a credit file.
+Be sure to check out our Learning Hub to read more about these elements and how long they can remain on a credit file.